-The Board has fixed the close of business on March 27, 2018 as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting.
-As of the record date, there were 427,459,255 shares of our common stock outstanding and entitled to vote at the Annual Meeting.
+The Board has fixed the close of business on March 19, 2019 as the record date for determination of stockholders entitled to notice of and to vote at the Annual Meeting.
+As of the record date, there were 411,997,198 shares of our common stock outstanding and entitled to vote at the Annual Meeting.
 The presence, in person or by proxy, of holders of a majority of the shares entitled to vote at the Annual Meeting will constitute a quorum.
 Abstentions, withheld votes, and broker non-votes are included in determining whether a quorum is present for the Annual Meeting.
 Abstentions include shares present in person but not voting and shares represented by proxy but with respect to which the holder has abstained.
 Broker non-votes occur when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power on that item and has not received instructions from the beneficial owner.
-Although brokers have discretionary power to vote your shares with respect to "routine" matters, they do not have discretionary power to vote your shares with respect to these proposals unless the broker receives appropriate instructions from you: Proposal No. 1 (Election of Directors); and Proposal No. 2 (Advisory Resolution to Approve Executive Compensation).
-Broker non-votes will not be counted as either votes cast for or against a matter but will be counted for purposes of determining a quorum for the Annual Meeting.
+Although brokers have discretionary power to vote your shares with respect to "routine" matters, they do not have discretionary power to vote your shares on "non-routine" matters.
+As discussed in more detail below, we believe the following proposals will be considered non-routine and, therefore, your broker will not be able to vote your shares with respect to these proposals unless the broker receives appropriate instructions from you: Proposal No. 1 (Election of Directors) and Proposal No. 2 (Advisory Resolution to Approve Executive Compensation).